informatiky/linkdashboard/README.md

 # Link Dashboard

 This simple HTML CSS and Javascript LinkBoard is used to show different online projects at my school.
-Feel free to clone it and change the links to refelct your needs.
+Feel free to clone it and change the links to reflect your needs.

 ## Usage